doremi/tabcount/README.md

 #### View history

-Just click this extension's icon, it will show the latest 7 days history.
+Just click this extension's icon, it will show the history of latest 7 days.
 ![history](https://raw.githubusercontent.com/doremi/tabcount/master/screenshot-history.png)